Michelle Andrade, Pharm.D.

 Rob graduated from the Massachusetts College of Pharmacy and Health Services in Boston, MA.
 He achieved his Masters in Management with a focus on Healthcare Administration from the New England College, Henniker, NH in 2010.
 Prior to joining the Elliot, Rob was the Pharmacy Operations Manager at Concord Hospital, Concord, NH.
 His current areas of interest include: cardiology, anticoagulation and emergency preparedness.

 Jamie Godin is a Clinical Pharmacist at the Elliot Hospital.
-She currently staffs in the Emergency Department, Cardiac ICU, Post Surgical and Medical floors as well as the Central Pharmacy.
+She currently staffs in the Emergency Department, Intensive Care Unit, Cardiac ICU, Post-Surgical and Medical floors as well as the Central Pharmacy.
 Dr. Godin serves as the preceptor for the required infectious disease rotation for PGY-1 residents.

 Dr. Godin earned a doctor of pharmacy degree at Massachusetts College of Pharmacy, Boston.
 She received her Antimicrobial Stewardship Certificate from the Society of Infectious Disease Pharmacists in 2013.
-She serves as adjunct faculty at Massachusetts College of Pharmacy, Manchester and precepts P-1 students in pharmacy practice lab and guest lectures on antimicrobial topics.
+She guest lectures on antimicrobial topics at Massachusetts College of Pharmacy, Manchester.
 Her areas of interest include antimicrobial stewardship, medication reconciliation and emergency medicine.
-Dr. Godin is a member of the Infection Prevention Committee at Elliot hospital and a member of the American Society of Health-System Pharmacists and the Infectious Disease Society of America.
+Dr. Godin is a member of the Infection Prevention Committee at Elliot hospital and a member of the American Society of Health-System Pharmacists, the Infectious Disease Society of America and the Society of Infectious Disease Pharmacists.

 Heather Learn, Pharm.D.